-The Center for Irish Music (CIM) is a thriving music school based in St. Paul’s Hamline-Midway neighborhood inside the Celtic Junction Arts Center.
+The Center for Irish Music (CIM) is a thriving music nonprofit community music school based in St. Paul’s Hamline-Midway neighborhood inside the Celtic Junction Arts Center.
 The CIM is dedicated to handing down traditional Irish music to the next generation of musicians in our community.
 Through private lessons, group classes, sessions and events featuring world-class artists, the CIM aims to inspire and support the traditional Irish music community in the Twin Cities, throughout the Midwest, and Canada.

 In just over ten years, the CIM has grown into Minnesota’s leading gathering place for professional artists, students dedicated to learning the music, and community volunteers who are passionate about traditional Irish arts.
 Founded by Kate and Jode Dowling in 2004, the school was originally hosted by the St. Paul Conservatory of Music.
 Due to overwhelming interest and community support, it quickly evolved into its own music school, becoming a 501(c)3 non-profit organization in 2008.

 In 2009, the CIM moved to its permanent home at the Celtic Junction, a building that hosts a consortium of Irish cultural groups.
 Our beautiful permanent space inside the Celtic Junction has helped to make our programs more accessible to a core audience of Irish music lovers and has enabled us to grow and engage a wider audience across the region.